jbock-java/either/README.md

         .orElseGet(() -> Either.left("no such value"));
 ````

-Declaring the result type before the `map` operation is necessary, due to limitations of Java's typechecker.
+Repeating the result type in the `map` operation is necessary, due to a limitation of Java's typechecker.

 ### Working with Either